 There, they’ve become accustomed to seeing the results of a very lost society in this poor area — alcoholism is rampant and the domestic abuse that so often follows addiction is prevalent.
 Hygiene is lacking.

 It doesn’t take an outsider more than a minute to see the needs of the area.

 Still, Sandeep and Lalita are there because these people need so much more than physical restoration.
 They need the gospel.
 Less than a year ago, there were no known believers in their midst.

-Recently, four believers were baptized from among this people group, bringing the total number of believers to nearly 50.
+Four believers from among this people group were recently baptized, bringing the total number of believers to nearly 50.
 Twenty-five have obediently followed with believer’s baptism.

 International Mission Board missionary Mike McKenzie said this extraordinary response to the gospel is encouraging and not typical of the area where they serve.

-Believers in other areas are getting excited, realizing that “God can move here,” Mike said.
+Believers in other areas are getting excited as they realize that “God can move here,” Mike said.

 Spearheading the outreach